bcaffo/regmodsbook/manuscript/05_linear.md

 {/$$}

 <!--
-## Using regression coeficients for prediction
+## Using regression coefficients for prediction
 * If we would like to guess the outcome at a particular value of the predictor, say $X$, the regression model guesses
   $$